wrutkowska/BSAN6070/CA05/README.md

 *pip install scikit-learn*

 ### **Conclusion**
 In this assignment, I implemented a kNN-based movie recommender engine that recommends movies based on their genre information and IMDb rating.
-I found top 5 recommended movies that a user might like after watching “The Post”.
+I found the top 5 recommended movies that a user might like after watching “The Post”.
 Although this is a simplistic approach to creating a movie recommender system, it can be used as a starting point for building more advanced systems that take into account additional factors such as director, cast, and plot.